 My mission is to help communities and organizations raise significant funding for worthwhile nonprofit projects, and/or to set the stage in order to do so.
-I conduct my work in the most efficient, thoughtful and high quality manner possible, and mostly by hand (I am a one-person company, unaffiliated with other consultants or consulting firms).
-Public relations (including managing difficult situations), and digital communications are additional areas of expertise, available to nonprofits or for-profit organizations.
+I conduct my work in the most efficient, thoughtful and high quality manner possible, and mostly by hand.

-The below is a partial overview of my work; not included are a few short-term assignments.
+In this section you will find an overview of my professional work (not included are a few short-term assignments).
 Questions?
-Contact me any time using the contact form found on this website.
+Contact me using the contact form.